JankesYT/mtabot/README.md

 # mtaBot
-Simple MTASA Bot with encode and decode function for non authorial servers.
+Simple MTASA Bot with encode and decode function for PSEUDOLE.
 # Setting up Bot
 1. Copy repository.
 2. Paste your Bot token in config.json.
 You can also change keys and prefix.